aggelos991/AUEB-Projects/Computer Programming in JAVA/README.md

   1) Expenses with fixed cost
   2) Expenses with fixed cost and usage

-The program should gives various of options:
+The program should give the following options:

   - Insert new building
   - Insert new building's expenses